oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 - Get device UUID, deviceID, number of sub-devices
 - Get Brand/model/vendor name
+- Query the information about processes using this device
 - Get/set scheduler mode and properties
 - Reset device
 - Query if the device has been repaired